-KPI Explanations 1 Revenue from Operations is used by our management to track the revenue profile of the business and in turn helps assess the overall financial performance of our Company and size of our business.
-Growth in Revenue from Operations Growth in Revenue from Operations provides information regarding th growth of our business for the respective period.
-EBITDA (₹ in Lakhs) EBITDA provides information regarding the operational efficiency of the business.
-Gross Profit (₹ in Lakhs) Gross Profit provides information regarding the contribution from sale of products by the Company.
-Gross Profit Margin (%) Gross Profit Margin is an indicator of the contribution earned from sale of products by the Company.
-EBITDA (₹ in Lakhs) EBITDA provides information regarding the operational efficiency of the business. e , EBITDA Margin is an indicator of the operational profitability and financial performance of our business.
-Profit After Tax (₹ in Lakhs) Profit after tax provides information regarding the overall profitabil of the business.
+KPI Explanations Lakhs) Revenue from Operations is used by our management to track the revenue profile of the business and in turn helps assess the overall financial performance of our Company and size of our business.
+Growth in Revenue from Operations Growth in Revenue from Operations provides information regarding the growth of our business for the respective period.
+EBITDA provides information regarding the operational efficiency of the business.
+Gross Profit provides information regarding the contribution from sale of products by the Company.
+Gross Profit Margin is an indicator of the contribution earned from sale of products by the Company.
+EBITDA (₹ in Lakhs) EBITDA provides information regarding the operational efficiency of the business. e () EBITDA Margin is an indicator of the operational profitability and financial performance of our business.
+Profit After Tax (₹ in Lakhs) Profit after tax provides information regarding the overall profitability of the business.